 In January 2017 the Catherine McAuley Center became an affiliate site of the U.S. Committee for Refugees and Immigrants , expanding refugee resettlement efforts in Cedar Rapids.
 We continue to develop our services for those who have been uprooted from their communities because of conflicts and conditions abroad in order to help families become self-sufficient as quickly as possible in their new Eastern Iowa homes.

-Current services include refugee resettlement (in which CMC connects families with housing, medical care, employment, and education within their first 90 days in the U.S.), employment services (group and individual instruction to support immigrants and refugees who are pursuing new or better employment) and Resource Navigation (referrals to appropriate community services outside of those directly offered by CMC), and a Refugee Child Care Business Development Program.
+Current services include refugee resettlement (in which CMC connects families with housing, medical care, employment, and education within their first 90 days in the U.S.), employment services (group and individual instruction to support immigrants and refugees who are pursuing new or better employment) Resource Navigation (referrals to appropriate community services outside of those directly offered by CMC), and a Refugee Child Care Business Development Program.